Octanist/octanist-gtm-template/README.md

-# Octanist - Server-Side Client #
+# Octanist - Offline Conversion Tracking and Lead Qualification #

 Turn leads into value – Octanist makes offline conversion tracking effortless and accessible for everyone.

-The Octanist Client Template allows you to capture HTTP responses whenever you qualify a lead.
-Octanist will send one of the following statuses to the server container:

-- **`converted_lead`** – Won lead
-- **`qualified_lead`** – Qualified but not yet converted
-- **`unconverted_lead`** – Lost lead

-The Client Template captures these lead qualifications and sends them to the server, allowing you to modify them or forward them to other marketing platforms.
+Octanist enhances the value of your online campaigns by enabling clients to qualify leads through an intuitive interface.
+It tracks converted leads (sales) and sends this data back to Google Ads, with future integrations planned for Google Analytics 4, Meta, and other platforms.
+This approach provides a complete view of your campaign performance, helping to reduce costs and optimize targeting and analysis.

-- For a detailed guide, visit **[https://octanist.com/docs/server](https://docs.octanist.com/outgoing-integrations/gtm-server)**.
+- For a detailed guide, visit **[https://octanist.com/docs](https://docs.octanist.com/incoming-integrations/gtm/)**.
 - For support, reach out to **support@octanist.com**.
 - Create a free account at **[octanist.com](https://octanist.com)**.

 ## How to use

-1. **Upload the Template**: Upload this GTM Client Template to your **Server-Side GTM container**.
+1. **Upload the Template**: Upload this GTM template to your GTM container.
-2. **Create a Client**: Set up a client using this Server-Side GTM template.
+2. **Create an Octanist Tag**: Create a tag using this GTM template.
-3. **Create a Trigger**: Create a trigger with the Client "Octanist" to capture all data sent from Octanist to the server.
-4. **Add the Trigger**: Attach the trigger to an existing or new tag to send your Octanist values to any platform available in **Server-Side Google Tag Manager**.
+3. **Account ID**: Enter your Octanist account ID, which can be found in your Octanist account.
+4. **Lead Info**: Enter the lead information you want to use to identify your lead.
+5. **Trigger**: Add a trigger for when your lead submits a form and the lead information is available in the `dataLayer`.